What to Expect from a Home Insurance Inspection [Prepare Now]

 What to expect during a home insurance inspection

-Though welcoming a stranger into your home may not be your idea of a good time, it’s necessary if you want your insurance policy to reflect the current value and condition of your home accurately.
-Think of it like getting your new engagement ring appraised so you could replace it should it ever fall off your finger.
+Though welcoming a stranger into your home to perform an insurance inspection may not be your idea of a good time, it's necessary if you want your policy to accurately reflect the current value and condition of your home.
+Think of it like getting your new engagement ring appraised so you can replace it should it ever fall off your finger.

-During this time, your home inspector looks for any potential risks that may not have been clearly listed on your application.
-They’ll also adjust your policy if the estimated replacement cost is inaccurate or they believe you don’t have enough coverage.
+During this time, your home inspector will look for potential risks not clearly listed on your application.
+They'll also adjust your policy if the estimated replacement cost should be adjusted.

 Types of home inspections